Sabrinas Organizing

 Be kind and not criticize how your parents have handled their finances.
 Work through the process one bill at a time and calculate the average or fixed expense.
 Adding all these expenses and income, subtract the difference to determine what is left.

-Is it cost-effective to downsize my aging parents?
+Is it cost-effective to downsize my parents' home as they age?

 Well, each parent's financial situation is different.
-So, to figure out if it is cost-effective for them to move, sit down and look at the numbers.
-Check out this site: "Figure Out How Moving Changes Your Finances."
+To determine if it is cost-effective for them to move, sit down and review the numbers.
 Moving isn't cheap.
+Read more on this AARP post.
 And the undue stress may not make sense for your parents.
-So gather the information together, sit down with your parents, and go through the details.
+Gather the information together, sit down with your parents, and review the details.

 If my parents stay at home, how can I minimize their risk?